ilianamaggiori/Operating-Systems-Section-II-/README.md

 The implementation of the code for the

-#### In the implementation of this project, along with the understanding of how a driver works, we got (more)familiar with consepts like Process και Interrupt Context,Synchronization methods, safe data transfer to user space etc.
+#### In the implementation of this project, along with the understanding of how a driver works, we got (more)familiar with concepts like Process και Interrupt Context,Synchronization methods, safe data transfer to user space etc.

 The files that implement the basic driver's operations are:
 ```arduino